NEWVectors or files. Pick a path.Start →

 OpenAI API

-Industry-leading LLM provider with multimodal capabilities through GPT-4o.
-Strong text and image understanding with improving audio support via Whisper.
+Industry-leading LLM provider with multimodal capabilities through the GPT-5 family (GPT-5.2 is the flagship).
+Strong text and image understanding with audio support via Whisper.
+Note: GPT-4o was retired from the API in February 2026, so older integrations need to migrate.

 What Sets It Apart

-Strongest general-purpose language reasoning applied to visual inputs, making it the best choice when image understanding requires complex inference rather than just embedding generation.
+Strongest general-purpose language reasoning applied to visual inputs (now via the GPT-5 family), making it the best choice when image understanding requires complex inference rather than just embedding generation.

 Strengths